Policy Notes: Business Expense Policy

 - Individual attendees must be listed in the expense report or backup documents unless a specific identifiable group is noted.

-- Alcohol must be charged to unallowable expenditure type and unrestricted PTA including all taxes and tips.
+- Alcohol must be charged to unallowable expenditure type and unrestricted PTA.

 - Spouses should be included only when appropriate, and always charged to unallowable expenditure type.